 Suggested Resource: Husband-Coached Childbirth: The Bradley Method of Natural Childbirth

-The contractions were so much more manageable when I focused on keeping my body as relaxed as possible.
-Tensing with the pain actually makes it worse, so I knew I needed to keep my body as relaxed as possible.
+The contractions were much more manageable when I focused on keeping my body as relaxed as possible.
+Tensing with the pain actually makes it worse, so I knew I needed to keep my body relaxed.
 I had read a tip that if I kept my hands relaxed, the rest of my body would follow, and I found that really helped!

-With each contraction I would think, “This is one contraction closer to Andrew.”
+With each contraction, I would think, “This is one contraction closer to my baby.”
 Having that mindset helped me get through each one.

 Additional articles & resources: